BookStackApp/website/content/blog/beta-release-v0-15-1-500-stars.md

 ### Donations

 The ability to donate to the project has been requested a few times now.
 [Here's the current conversation about this on GitHub](https://github.com/BookStackApp/BookStack/issues/243).
-Personally I have no current requirement of donations but maybe something like [BountySource](https://www.bountysource.com/) could work for this project as a way to both accept donations and reward contributions.
-I'm a little weary of bringing money into the mix but if you have experience of BountySource or have any other ideas I'd like to hear your thoughts on the GitHub issue.
+Personally I have no current requirement of donations but maybe something like [BountySource](https://www.bountysource.com/) could work for this project as a way to accept donations and also reward contributions.
+I'm a little wary of bringing money into the mix but if you have experience of BountySource or have any other ideas I'd like to hear your thoughts on the GitHub issue.

 ### Minor Update v0.15.2